Apurva654/CPUSim-A_Pipelined_CPU_and_Memory_Hierarchy_Simulator/README.md

-# CPUSim - Pipelined CPU and Memory Hierarchy Simulator💻n
+# CPUSim - Pipelined CPU and Memory Hierarchy Simulator💻

 ## Overview
  This program simulates how tasks get allocated to a CPU and how memory blocks move through a cache hierarchy.